awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_EXTERNAL_TABLE.md

 ### CREATE EXTERNAL TABLE AS<a name="r_CETAS"></a>

-In some cases, you might run the CREATE EXTERNAL TABLE AS command on a AWS Glue Data Catalog, AWS Lake Formation external catalog, or Apache Hive metastore\.
+In some cases, you might run the CREATE EXTERNAL TABLE AS command on an AWS Glue Data Catalog, AWS Lake Formation external catalog, or Apache Hive metastore\.
 In such cases, you use an AWS Identity and Access Management \(IAM\) role to create the external schema\.
 This IAM role must have both read and write permissions on Amazon S3\.

 If you use a Lake Formation catalog, the IAM role must have the permission to create table in the catalog\.
 In this case, it must also have the data lake location permission on the target Amazon S3 path\.
 This IAM role becomes the owner of the new AWS Lake Formation table\.